WilsonKinyua/WilsonKinyua/README.md

 **I am Wilson or you can call me root**

-Here are some ideas to get you started:
+Here are some few things about me:

 - 🔭 I’m currently working on a ecommerce store
 - 🌱 I’m currently learning ANGULAR JS